BryanYehuda/soal-shift-sisop-modul-4-IT15-2021/README.md

 # Soal 3

-- Pada utility functions RENAME dilakukan pengecekan apakah direktori direname dengan menambahkan A_is_a_ atau menghilangkan A_is_a_ dengan fungsi strstr().
+- Pada utility functions RENAME akan dilakukan pengecekan apakah direktori direname dengan menambahkan A_is_a_ atau menghilangkan A_is_a_ dengan fungsi strstr().
 ```c
 static int xmp_rename(const char *from, const char *to)
 {